 I have nothing better to do than listen to my body tell me how it reacts to foods, liquids, etc in relation to my pancreas.
 For me, I care if I live or die far more than any doctor ever will.
 I am simply more vested in my personal longevity and health.

 Having a 40% chance of living 5 years is dismal.
-Since I do not have pancreatic cancer but pancreas cancer survival ratemerely live with chronic pancreatitis I hope to stave off the cancer by the way I treat myself now.
+Since I do not have pancreatic cancer but merely live with chronic pancreatitis I hope to stave off the cancer by the way I treat myself now.

 I can learn and respond to what I learn.
 I know that acidic juices are hard on my pancreas.
 So I have them in very limited quantities.
 I know that whole milk is not something I should include in my diet anymore.
 So I drink non-fat milk and strive for non-fat food products, as well.
 I know lean meat does not hurt my pancreas as much as fatty meats.
 So I try to eat lean meats.